 “This is about economic inclusion of African American-owned businesses in the U.S. economy,” Allen said of the ruling.
 “McDonald’s takes billions from African American consumers and gives almost nothing back.
 The biggest trade deficit in America is the trade deficit between white corporate America and Black America, and McDonald’s is guilty of perpetuating this disparity.
 The economic exclusion must stop immediately.”

-UPDATED with letter to board: Allen Media Group CEO Byron Allen said he’s sent a letter to the board of directors of McDonald’s asking them to fire CEO Chris Kempczinski after a controversial text message from the executive surfaced related to the shooting deaths of two Black children.
+UPDATED, November 5: Allen Media Group CEO Byron Allen said he’s sent a letter to the board of directors of McDonald’s asking them to fire CEO Chris Kempczinski after a controversial text message from the executive surfaced related to the shooting deaths of two Black children.

 Kempcziniski’s message to Chicago Mayor Lori Lightfoot last spring said parents of 7-year-old Jaslyn Adams and 13-year-old Adam Toledo “failed those kids” prior to their deaths.
 Adams was shot in a gang-related killing while sitting in a car with her father at a McDonald’s drive-through in Chicago, where the company is based.
 Toledo was shot and killed by a Chicago police officer.

 The salvo comes after Allen sued McDonald’s in May accusing the fast-food giant of racial stereotyping and refusing to contract with AMG’s Entertainment Studios and Weather Group in violation of federal and state law.